Riley & Cowley: Activities

 Riley & Cowley specialized in the design and manufacture of compound and triple expansion steam propeller engines for small watercraft such as yachts, launches and tow boats.
-They also designed and built single-cylinder marine engines, marine propellers, machinery for steam dredges, and made engine and boiler repairs.
+They also designed and built single-cylinder marine engines, marine propellers and machinery for steam dredges, as well as making engine and boiler repairs.
 Riley & Cowley engines had a reputation for speed, reliability, economy, compactness, lightness and ease of maintenance.
 In particular, the company's attention to balancing all parts of an engine to reduce or eliminate vibration resulted in engines capable of achieving optimal performance.
 Some engines were sufficiently self-contained and light in weight that they could be readily removed from the hull for winter storage.

 Engines built by the company were distributed to "all parts of the United States".
 The company employed 55 people by the mid-1880s, about half of whom were machinists; the number of employees had risen to 100 by 1902, about forty of whom were machinists.

 By the 1880s, Riley & Cowley were supplying engines to members of New York's elite yachting set.
 Clients of the company included leading political and business identities such as Brooklyn mayor James Howell, patent medicine manufacturer Ray Vaughn Pierce, heir to the Aspinwall fortune, the Rev. John A. Aspinwall, and others.

 In 1890, the company supplied what was then reportedly the smallest triple-expansion engine built in the United States—with cylinders of 4, 6.5 and 10 in by 8 in stroke—for Aspinwall's steam launch Secret.
 An engine of similar pattern was also installed in the steam launch Lillian, a vessel built for tobacco heir Pierre Lorillard III for use as a hunting launch along the East Coast.
 These 75 hp, 450 rpm triple expansion engines operated at a steam pressure of about 250 psi and were characterized by "simplicity of construction and accessibility of parts", making them "peculiarly adapted" to their purpose.
 The engines also featured a simple reversing mechanism that dispensed with the usual linkages.
 This model of small triple-expansion powerplant seems to have been particularly successful for the company, the type eventually finding its way into "many steam launches and yachts where it has given excellent satisfaction".
 The company would later build even smaller triple-expansion engines.